madhyam2001/NYC_TaxiFare_Prediction/README.md

 # NYC_TaxiFare_Prediction
-ML Model for the prediction of Taxifare
+ML Model for the prediction of the Taxifare